Widow in Ontario with $1.5M: Cottage Capital Gains and Alter Ego Trust Decision in 2026

 A $150,000 permanent life insurance policy naming Helen's children as beneficiaries provides tax-free cash to cover the cottage capital gains bill without forcing a quick sale.
 The policy proceeds bypass probate entirely.
 At 68 and in reasonable health, premiums on a $150,000 T-100 or universal life policy run approximately $500–$900 per month — a cumulative cost that may be competitive with alter ego trust maintenance depending on Helen's lifespan.
 The insurance does not reduce the tax bill; it provides liquidity so the family can keep the cottage while the estate settles the terminal return.

 Helen could sell a partial interest in the cottage to her children over several tax years, crystallizing portions of the $450,000 gain in years when her other income is low.
-If her annual income from CPP survivor benefit and OAS is approximately $25,000, she has room to realize $60,000–$80,000 of capital gains per year in the 30–37% combined brackets rather than the 53.53% top bracket at death.
-Over six to eight years, the total tax on the cottage gain could drop from $138,290 to approximately $85,000–$95,000 — a saving of $40,000–$53,000 without any trust, without any legal fees, and without any 21-year clock.
+If her annual income from CPP survivor benefit and OAS is approximately $25,000, she has room to realize $50,000–$70,000 of capital gains per year in the 30–37% combined brackets rather than the 53.53% top bracket at death.
+Over six to eight years, the total tax on the cottage gain could drop from $120,440 to approximately $70,000–$85,000 — a saving of $35,000–$50,000 without any trust, without any legal fees, and without any 21-year clock.
+A capital gains reserve under section 40(1)(a)(iii) can stretch the recognition of a single sale over up to five years (10 years for transfers to children of a farm, fishing property, or QSBC shares) for the same bracket-management reason.

 The trade-off: Helen gives up sole ownership incrementally, and the children take on co-ownership complexity.
 For families where the cottage is going to the children anyway, this is often the highest-leverage strategy available.
 For the broader cottage dilemma, see our inheritance planning approach.

-Helen's $1.5M Ontario estate faces approximately $176,110 in combined probate and capital gains tax if she does nothing.
-The alter ego trust her lawyer proposed eliminates $13,500 in probate but adds $22,310 in capital gains tax (from losing the individual tiered rate) plus $23,000–$47,000 in trust costs over 15 years.
+Helen's $1.5M Ontario estate faces approximately $154,240 in combined probate and capital gains tax if she does nothing.
+The alter ego trust her lawyer proposed eliminates $13,500 in probate but adds $23,000–$47,000 in trust costs over 15 years, leaves the capital gains tax unchanged at the flat 50% inclusion rate, and exposes the cottage gain to a 21-year deemed disposition while Helen is still alive.
 Net result: the trust costs more than the problem it solves.

 The right focus for Helen's estate plan is the $450,000 embedded cottage gain, not the $21,750 probate fee.
-Gradual lifetime disposition into lower tax brackets, life insurance for estate liquidity, and correct principal residence designation on the Mississauga home are the three highest-leverage moves — none of which require a trust.
+Gradual lifetime disposition into lower tax brackets, a capital gains reserve under s.40(1)(a)(iii) to spread the recognition over up to five years, life insurance for estate liquidity, and correct principal residence designation on the Mississauga home are the four highest-leverage moves — none of which require a trust.

 Alter ego trusts have their place.
-That place is large estates with low-gain assets where the probate savings are measured in six figures, or situations where privacy outweighs cost.
-For a $700,000 Muskoka cottage with $450,000 of embedded gain, the trust is a solution to the wrong problem.
+That place is large multi-asset estates where the probate savings are measured in six figures, or situations where privacy outweighs cost.
+For a $700,000 Muskoka cottage with $450,000 of embedded gain — and with the trust-rate inclusion penalty no longer in play — the trust is still typically a solution to the wrong problem, just for different reasons than it was in 2024.

 Talk to a CFP — free 15-min call